andrinbuerli/offline-rl/README.md

 | IQL | 10M | Uniform Random | 2.4 |
 | IQL | 1M | PD Controller | 2.7 |

+We can see that the max reward dropped significantly to 2.4 with 10M steps, 2.3 with 1M and 0.1 with 100k steps.
+But still the agent is able to find a path to the goal.

 #### Renderings
+When closely inspecting the renderings we can see that the agent sometimes struggles with the walls and gets stuck in a local minima.
+This is likely because the agent struggles with long term planning which is required due to the reward function.

 | Uniform Random | IQL 100k | IQL 1M |
 | ----------- | --------- | ----- |
 | <img src="assets/PointMaze_Medium_random_uniform.gif" alt="Demo" width="200"/> | <img src="assets/PointMaze_Medium_IQL_100k.gif" alt="Demo" width="200"/> | <img src="assets/PointMaze_Medium_IQL_1M.gif" alt="Demo" width="200"/> |

 ### PointMaze_Large-v3 (episode=500)
+To push the limits of the algorithm we increased the difficulty of the environment by changing the maze to a large size.
+We reused the _same_ hyperparameters as before.

 | Algorithm | Dataset Size | Dataset Sampling | Eval Reward |
 | --------- | ----- | ----- | ----- |